 Note: It is important to note that the ports that are responsible for the communitarian with the Connection Manager are added.

-3. You need to check if the sample company open or not
+3. You need to check if the sample company is open or not

 If you want to check if the data files are located in C:\PROGRAM FILES\ (or C:\PROGRAM FILES (x86)\) and if the sample company file opens then you need to follow the given steps: